notevibes. Free Browser Vocoder

 Make a robotic announcer or computer-voice intro for a video or podcast

-Turn a plain narration into a machine voice for skits, memes, or explainers
+Turn a plain narration into a machine voice for skits, memes, and explainers

 Process speech into a synth texture for music, trailers, or ambient beds